aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionto/jpg/_index.md

 {{% blocks/products/pf/feature-page-section  h2="All supported conversions to JPG(Joint Photographic Experts Group) format using Aspose.Imaging for .NET library" %}}
-Using Aspose.Imaging library you can programmatically convert various image formats to JPG image.
+<p align=justify>Using Aspose.Imaging library you can programmatically convert various image formats to JPG image.
 A JPEG is a type of image format that is saved using the method of lossy compression.
 The output image, as result of compression, is a trade-off between storage size and image quality.
 Users can adjust the compression level to achieve the desired quality level while at the same time reduce the storage size.
 Image quality is negligibly affected if 10:1 compression is applied to the image.
-The higher the compression value, the higher the degradation in image quality.
+The higher the compression value, the higher the degradation in image quality.</p>
 <br/>
 Following conversions are supported :
 {{% /blocks/products/pf/feature-page-section %}}